Available on Windows, macOS, Linux OS and Android Download

-Share webcam on LAN with USB Network Gate
+Share webcam over Internet with USB Network Gate

-Eltima offers a software solution to this problem – USB over Ethernet Connector allows you to share USB camera over network easily.
+Eltima offers a software solution to this problem – a USB camera sharing software.
+USB over Ethernet Connector allows you to share USB camera over network easily.
 No cable clutter on your desk or, in fact, anywhere in the office, remote webcam access is available to you from anywhere as long as you are in the network.

 USB Network is easy to setup and easy to use, this is how you do it:

-- First you need to download and install the app on the computer that needs access to a webcam over LAN (client) and the computer to which the camera is connected.
+First you need to download and install the app on the computer that needs access webcam remotely over LAN (client) and the computer to which the camera is connected.

-- Launch the app on the remote computer and find the shared webcam in the list of available remote devices.
-Click
+Launch the app on the remote computer and find the shared webcam in the list of available remote devices.
+Click button.

 USB Network Gate has a big advantage to offer, it works across platforms, i.e. you can connect Mac machines and computers running Windows and Linux OS.